mresnick/VibeCheckBot/README.md

 MESSAGE_CHECK_CHANCE=0.05 # Optional, defaults to 0.05
 MIN_REACTION_INTERVAL=30  # Optional, defaults to 30 seconds
 MAX_REACTION_INTERVAL=300 # Optional, defaults to 300 seconds
+IMAGE_MESSAGE_LIMIT=10    # Optional, number of messages used for vibe image generation (default: 10) MAX_TOKENS=1000           # Optional, maximum number of tokens for OpenAI responses (default: 1000)
 ```

 2. Build and run the bot with Docker: